sartography/SpiffWorkflow/doc/bpmn/advanced.rst

 .. warning::

-   The default script engine does little to no sanitization and uses eval and exec!
+   The default script engine does little to no sanitization and uses :code:`eval` and :code:`exec`!
 If you have security concerns, you should definitely investigate replacing the default with your own implementation.

 The default script engine imports the following objects:

-- timedelta
+- :code:`timedelta`
-- datetime
+- :code:`datetime`
-- dateparser
+- :code:`dateparser`
-- pytz
+- :code:`pytz`

-You could add other standard python modules or any code you've implemented yourself.
+You could add other functions or classes from the standard python modules or any code you've implemented yourself.

 In our example models so far, we've been using DMN tables to obtain product information.
 DMN tables have a **lot** of uses so we wanted to feature them prominently, but in a simple way.

 If a customer was selecting a product, we would surely have information about how the product could be customized in a database somewhere.
-We would not hard code product information in our diagram (although it is much easier to modify the BPMN diagram than change the code itself!).
+We would not hard code product information in our diagram (although it is much easier to modify the BPMN diagram than to change the code itself!).
+Our shipping costs would not be static, but would depend on the size of the order and where it was being shipped -- maybe we'd query an API provided by our shipper.

-SpiffWorkflow is obviously **not** going to know how to make a call to **your** database.
-However, you can implement the call yourself and make it available as a method that can be used within a script task.
+SpiffWorkflow is obviously **not** going to know how to make a call to **your** database or make API calls to **your** vendors.
+However, you can implement the calls yourself and make them available as a method that can be used within a script task.

-We are not going to actually include a database and write code for connecting to and querying it, but we can model the scenario with a simple dictionary lookup since we only have 7 products.
+We are not going to actually include a database or API and write code for connecting to and querying it, but we can model our database with a simple dictionary lookup since we only have 7 products and just return the same static info for shipping for the purposes of the tutorial.

 .. code:: python